 On December 31, 2013, we acquired a 5-screen cinema in the U.S. that we previously had managed since 2003.
-In 2012, we opened one cinema with 8 screens and closed two cinemas having a total of 8 screens.
-In 2011, we purchased one 17-screen cinema.
+In 2012, we opened one cinema with 8-screens and closed two cinemas having a total of 8 screens.

-Our cinema revenue consists of admissions, concessions, and advertising.
+Our cinema revenue consists primarily of admissions, concessions, advertising and theater rentals.
 The cinema operating expense consists of the costs directly attributable to the operation of the cinemas including film rent expense, operating costs, and occupancy costs.
 Cinema revenue and expense fluctuate with the availability of quality first-run films and the numbers of weeks the first-run films stay in the market.